 NOTICE: Excessive heat build-up during the first three hours of operation will damage close-fitted engine parts and drive components.
 Do not operate at full throttle or high speeds during the first three hours of use.

-Use of any oils other than those recommended by POLARIS may cause serious engine damage.
-We recommend the use of POLARIS PS-4 oils for your 4-cycle engine.
+Use of any improper oils may cause serious engine damage.
+POLARIS Premium 4 Synthetic Oil is specifically formulated for your 4-cycle engine.

 Engine and Drivetrain Break-in